nebellleben/ai-dev-tools-zoomcamp/02-end-to-end/README.md

 Let's now add support for syntax highlighting for JavaScript and Python.

 > add support for syntax highlighting for JavaScript and Python

+---

+##Question 5: Code Execution

+Now let's add code execution.

+For security reasons, we don't want to execute code directly on the server.
+Instead, let's use WASM to execute the code only in the browser.

+Which library did AI use for compiling Python to WASM?